Banff in October: Here’s All You Need to Know

 As mentioned, there’s still plenty of sunshine in Banff in October, but it’s most definitely fall weather, and you should plan your trip to Lake Louise accordingly.
 Early October means larch season and a good time to go hiking, so it’s not a bad time to visit Lake Louise!

 But at least be prepared for it to get cold and for some more unpredictable weather that you may not be used to.
 All I can say is layers, layers, and layers.
-This is pretty much your last month to enjoy Lake Louise before it is frozen over.
+This is your last month to enjoy Lake Louise before it is frozen.

 Lake Louise in late October – plenty of snow, but the lake is still unfrozen!